Alexander360-pka/mcAssignment/README.md

 # Solace 💬

 **Solace** is a secure counselling platform designed to connect users with professional counsellors while maintaining privacy and anonymity.
-This project is a **real-time messaging app** developed as part of COMS2013 and COMS2002 coursework.
+This project is a **real-time messaging app** developed as part of COMS2013 and COMS2002 coursework by Alex Gitee, Shannon Chisanga, Natasha Dobah and Nhlamulo Mabuza.

 ## ✨ Features
 - 🔒 Secure, anonymous user accounts